Complete Financial Questionnaire

 How much Critical Illness Insurance Cover do you need?

-But if you can afford it, I’d stretch to €50,000 to guarantee the maximum payout should you get a partial claim illness (see the list above).
+But if you can afford it, I’d stretch it to €50,000 to provide a cushion.

-You see the maximum payment on a partial/less severe illness claim is 50% of your serious illness cover amount to a maximum of €25,000.
+Also, the maximum payment on a partial/less severe illness claim is 50% of your serious illness cover amount, up to a maximum of €25,000.
 If you have €50,000 cover, you can get the maximum €25,000 payout.

-Whereas if you buy €30,000 cover, the max you’ll get is €15,000 should you suffer one of the less severe illnesses listed on your policy.
+However, if you buy €30,000 in cover, the max you’ll get is €15,000 should you suffer one of the less severe illnesses listed on your policy.

-Let’s look at an example of a healthy 40-year-old couple who are getting dual Life Insurance.
+Let’s look at a healthy 40-year-old couple getting dual Life Insurance.

 It’ll cost them: